Twenty-three years ago I worked for a staffing and recruiting firm in Minneapolis and helped place a front desk receptionist at a large law firm.

 Once claimants understand they do have something to offer, they need to learn to market themselves.
 A job search is a proactive sales process, not a reactive, post-a-résumé-on-a-job-board-and-hope-the phone-rings-process.
 This is what you can do to help.

 First, discuss past successes and determine how they helped previous employers save time or money, or how they improved a process or procedure.
 Finding their value helps claimants identify their new ‘product,’ which they can then sell to new employers.
-Then, work with them develop a 30-second introduction pitch focused on the value they can bring to those companies.
-Finally, using a business directory, help them identify companies in their target industry that are within 20 miles of their home and encourage them to pick up the phone and call those companies.
+Then, work with them to develop a 30-second introduction pitch focused on the value they can bring to those companies.
+Finally, using a business directory, help them identify companies in their target industry that are within 20 miles of their home and encourages them to pick up the phone and call those companies.

 Once your claimants know the direction they are going to take their job search and how to promote themselves with newfound confidence, they will be well on their way to returning to work.